lyl24/lyl24-ece4960/lab2.md

     break;
 ```

-After burning the updated sketch to the board, I called the following commands in Jupyter notebook as follows.
+After burning the updated sketch to the board, I called the following commands in Jupyter notebook.
 ![Part 1 Jupyter](images/part 1 jupyter.PNG)

 Using the ECHO command, we receive the original string with the prefix "Robot says -> " and the postfix " :)".
 This output can also be viewed in the Arduino serial monitor.